Charles I of England: English Civil War

 In mid-1642, both sides began to arm.
 Charles raised an army using the medieval method of commission of array, and Parliament called for volunteers for its militia.
 The negotiations proved futile, and Charles raised the royal standard in Nottingham on 22 August 1642.
 By then, his forces controlled roughly the Midlands, Wales, the West Country and northern England.
 He set up his court at Oxford.
 Parliament controlled London, the south-east and East Anglia, as well as the English navy.

 After a few skirmishes, the opposing forces met in earnest at Edgehill, on 23 October 1642.
-Charles's nephew Prince Rupert of the Rhine disagreed with the battle strategy of the royalist commander Lord Lindsey, and Charles sided with Rupert.
-Lindsey resigned, leaving Charles to assume overall command assisted by Lord Forth.
+Charles's nephew Prince Rupert of the Rhine disagreed with the battle strategy of the royalist commander Robert Bertie, 1st Earl of Lindsey, and Charles sided with Rupert.
+Lindsey resigned, leaving Charles to assume overall command assisted by Patrick Ruthven, 1st Earl of Forth.
 Rupert's cavalry successfully charged through the parliamentary ranks, but instead of swiftly returning to the field, rode off to plunder the parliamentary baggage train.
 Lindsey, acting as a colonel, was wounded and bled to death without medical attention.
 The battle ended inconclusively as the daylight faded.

 In his own words, the experience of battle had left Charles "exceedingly and deeply grieved".
 He regrouped at Oxford, turning down Rupert's suggestion of an immediate attack on London.
 After a week, he set out for the capital on 3 November, capturing Brentford on the way while simultaneously continuing to negotiate with civic and parliamentary delegations.
 At Turnham Green on the outskirts of London, the royalist army met resistance from the city militia, and faced with a numerically superior force, Charles ordered a retreat.
 He overwintered in Oxford, strengthening the city's defences and preparing for the next season's campaign.
 Peace talks between the two sides collapsed in April.

 The war continued indecisively over the next couple of years, and Henrietta Maria returned to Britain for 17 months from February 1643.
 After Rupert captured Bristol in July 1643, Charles visited the port city and laid siege to Gloucester, further up the river Severn.
 His plan to undermine the city walls failed due to heavy rain, and on the approach of a parliamentary relief force, Charles lifted the siege and withdrew to Sudeley Castle.
 The parliamentary army turned back towards London, and Charles set off in pursuit.
 The two armies met at Newbury, Berkshire, on 20 September.
 Just as at Edgehill, the battle stalemated at nightfall, and the armies disengaged.
 In January 1644, Charles summoned a Parliament at Oxford, which was attended by about 40 peers and 118 members of the Commons; all told, the Oxford Parliament, which sat until March 1645, was supported by the majority of peers and about a third of the Commons.
 Charles became disillusioned by the assembly's ineffectiveness, calling it a "mongrel" in private letters to his wife.